 In MyGate, click on the Academics tab and then look for the Student Profile box on the top left of the page.
 Information on your Primary Academic Advisor will be listed in this area.
 NOTE: In the Summer, some Academic Advisors are not available for advising (study abroad, research, etc.); if you have an immediate advising need and cannot reach your advisor, please contact your Department Chair for help.

 What is ACADEMIC ADVISING?

-Your ACADEMIC ADVISOR will help you to achieve your academic and career goals.
-Your ACADEMIC ADVISOR is a faculty or staff member in the department that houses your area, major, or minor.
+Your Academic Advisor will help you to achieve your academic and career goals.
+Your Academic Advisor is a faculty or staff member in the department that houses your area, major, or minor.
 He or she will assist you in making decisions about courses, schedules, and degree requirements.

 What are my RESPONSIBILITIES for ACADEMIC ADVISING?